juanniwu/t-SMILES/README.md

 In addition, this toolkit also provides some other scripts for data processing and model architectures etc.

-1. DataSet/JTNN/MolTree.py

->   It defines molecule fragmentation algorithms include BRICS and JTVAE, which
->   could be used to generate fragment vocabulary

 1. DataSet/Graph/CNJTMol.py

 >   It contained a preprocess function to generate t-SMILES from data set.